ponicode/squar_action/README.md

 We would love to have your feedback!
 Tell us what you love and what you want us to improve about this action!

 # 👯‍♀️ Community
-Our slack community is a place where people not only give feedback and get support but also an opportunity to share information and best ractices about code quality.
+Our slack community is a place where people not only give feedback and get support but also an opportunity to share information and best practices about code quality.
 It’s also where you will get premium access to our new products and first hand information about our latest releases.
 Join us here: https://ponicode-community.slack.com/join/shared_invite/zt-fiq4fhkg-DE~a_FkJ7xtiZxW7efyA4Q#/

 # Learn More
 Want to find out more about our project?
 All our solutions are available on [ponicode.com](https://ponicode.com)

-You can generate a [Ponicode SQUAR](https://squar.ponicode.com) report for any of your GitHub report straight from our platform.
+You can generate a [Ponicode SQUAR](https://squar.ponicode.com) report for any of your GitHub repositories straight from our platform.
 Get started on [Ponicode SQUAR Self Assessment](https://www.ponicode.com/squar-self-assessment)

 We also offer a unique [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=ponicode.ponicode) to accelerate your unit testing efforts.